amm0116/cs631-web_project-fall2023/Specifications/3-AppDesign.md

             * Nurse

 * **stay-add (Inpatient Stays / Add)**
     * Possible to receive in patient no. as POST parameter (and immediately initialize patient no. field as appropriate).
-    * 'Back' button (go to surgery)
+    * 'Back' button (go to stay)
-    * 'Add' button (perform SQL insert query and go to surgery)
+    * 'Add' button (perform SQL insert query and go to stay)
         * *INSERT INTO INPATIENT_STAY (PatientNo, RoomBed, CheckInDate) VALUES (?, ?, ?)*
     * Display the following fields...
         * Patient No. (dropdown: *SELECT PatientNo FROM PATIENT*, required)